A lattice structure for ancestral configurations arising from the relationship between gene trees and species trees: Examples

 To begin to understand the structure of lattices of ancestral configurations for labeled topologies, we provide Hasse diagrams (or digraphs $D(S)$) for all trees $S$ of size $n \leq 8$ (Tables~\ref{tbl:examples_n_3_to_7} and \ref{tbl:examples_n_8}).
 For each of these small trees, to construct the associated digraph, we enumerate all ancestral configurations and characterize their relationship according to $\prec$.
 For each tree, we list the number of ancestral configurations $c(S)$, representing the number of vertices in the digraph, and the number of labeled histories $h(S)$ (eq.~\ref{eq:steel_exp}), representing the number of paths from the minimal to the maximal element.

 Informally, we can observe a number of features of the digraphs.
 For example, the digraphs of ancestral configurations for caterpillar trees are simply lines.
-For trees that possess an internal node $v$ all of whose ancestral nodes each have a leaf as an immediate descendant, the digraph has a subgraph associated with $v$ and a line for the ancestors of $v$.
-For trees whose two immediate subtrees of the root are a caterpillar tree and a cherry, the digraph can be described as having two lines from the minimal to maximal element, with paths connecting these two lines.
-Trees for which the two immediate subtrees of the root are both caterpillars have a planar grid for their digraphs, and all monotonic paths on the grid from the minimal to the maximal element are permissible paths.
+For trees that possess an internal node $v$ all of whose ancestral nodes have a leaf as an immediate descendant, the digraph has a subgraph associated with $v$ and a line for the ancestors of $v$.
+For trees whose two immediate subtrees of the root are a caterpillar and a cherry, the digraph can be described as having two lines from the minimal to maximal element, with paths connecting these two lines.
+Trees for which the two immediate subtrees of the root are both caterpillars have a planar grid for their digraphs, and all monotonic paths on the grid from minimum to maximum are permissible.

 We explore some of these features further in subsequent sections.

 \begin{adjustwidth}{-30pt}{30pt}

 \end{adjustwidth}